Dollar holds broad gains, NZ dollar stung by RBNZ

 SYDNEY The U.S. dollar held near a six-year peak against the yen early on Thursday and powered to a seven-month high on its New Zealand peer, which fell after the country's central bank said its current level is "unjustified and unsustainable".

-"We expect a further significant depreciation, which should be reinforced as monetary policy in the U.S. begins to normalize," Reserve Bank of New Zealand Governor Graeme Wheeler said in a statement.
+"We expect a further significant depreciation, which should be reinforced as monetary policy in the U.S. begins to normalise," Reserve Bank of New Zealand Governor Graeme Wheeler said in a statement.

 Indeed, the greenback has been a star performer in the past few weeks, partly because investors are again getting nervous about when the Federal Reserve might start to lift interest rates.